How to Get Sharp Focus

 You won’t be able to control your focus in auto mode.
 Your camera will decide on where she thinks the focus should be.
 And although of course, we all love our cameras that is not a decision we want her to make.

 That’s why the very first step is to get out of auto mode.
 Obviously shooting in semi-auto or manual mode would be the best course of action.
 But if you’re not yet familiar with any of those modes shooting in Program Mode is gonna make a big difference already.
 Because in Program Mode you’ll be able to focus yourself.
-I’ve created a free Shooting in Program Mode Guide you can get below!
+I’ve written a free eBook about Program Mode.
+Check out Starter Photography Playbook.

 Need more motivation to get out of Auto?
-Check out Manual Mode: 8 Compelling Reasons to Move Away from Auto Mode.
+Read Manual Mode: 8 Compelling Reasons to Move Away from Auto Mode.

 #2 Select Focus Mode